Rayside-Balfour

+History

 On January 1, 2001, the town and the Regional Municipality were dissolved and amalgamated into the city of Greater Sudbury.
 The Rayside-Balfour area is now divided between Wards 3 and 4 on Greater Sudbury City Council, and is represented by councillors Gerry Montpellier and Geoff McCausland.

 In 2006, there was interest in the deamalgamation of the former town of Rayside-Balfour from the City of Greater Sudbury.
 However, as any referendum on the matter would require the consent of the provincial government, any such move is not likely to take place.

 In the Canada 2011 Census, the entire main populated core of Rayside-Balfour was counted as part of the population centre (or urban area) of Sudbury, with no separate population statistics published for the Rayside-Balfour area alone.
 However, the four census tracts corresponding to the former Rayside-Balfour had a total population of 14,557.
 For the Canada 2016 Census, Chelmsford and Azilda were removed from the Sudbury population centre and each aggregated as their own new population centres, with Azilda having a population of 4,663 and Chelmsford having a population of 6,215.
 The latest population trend is increasing in Azilda, but relatively stable in Chelmsford.

 Communities

 Azilda

-Azilda gets its name from Azilda Bélanger (née Brisebois), the first female pioneer of the area and wife of Joseph Bélanger, mayor of Rayside from 1899–1900 and again in 1905.
-She was well-known in the town, especially for her healing abilities.
+Azilda gets its name from Azilda Bélanger (née Brisebois), the first female pioneer of the area and wife of Joseph Bélanger, mayor of Rayside from 1899 to 1900 and again in 1905.
+She was well known in the town, especially for her healing abilities.
 The town had originally applied for the name Ste-Azilda until it was realized that there was no saint with that name.

 The community borders the shores of Whitewater Lake, except for its most western portion.

 Municipal Road 35, linking Azilda to downtown Sudbury, has been increased from two lanes to four lanes, which has improved the commute for Azilda's workers, who are mostly employed in the city's urban core.
 In addition, it shortens the travel time for tourists hoping to visit Sudbury Downs, which is located in the outskirts of Azilda.
 There are plans to complete the widening of Municipal Road 35 between Azilda and Chelmsford, on which construction began in 2019 and is scheduled to be completed in 2020.

 On September 12, 1906, Azilda was the site of a train wreck.

 While the population is still growing, there are no industries other than basic agriculture (corn, potatoes, beans) and horticulture.
-Much of the workforce travels to Sudbury to make their living, oftentimes in the primary industries such as mining.
+Much of the workforce travels to Sudbury to work, often in the primary industries such as mining.

 Azilda's telephone and postal service also includes the smaller local neighbourhood of Bélangerville.

 Azilda has its own flag that was revealed in 2021.